 If you are not sure what your injury is then why not check out our sports injury symptom checker.
 Simply select the signs and symptoms which apply to you and let the virtual sports injury therapist show you which injuries relate to your symptoms.

 Foot injuries include heel pain, midfoot, forefoot (including pain under the ball of the foot), toe injuries and skin conditions.
-The most common foot injuries are Plantar Fasciitis, Bruised Heel, Metatarsal fractures, Stress fractures, Blisters, Bunions and Broken toes.
+The most common foot injuries are Plantar fasciitis, Bruised heel, Metatarsal fractures & stress fractures, blisters, bunions and broken toes.

 Ankle pain includes acute or sudden onset injuries such as an Ankle sprain or a Broken ankle as well as gradual onset pain on the inside, front and outside of the ankle.
 Pain at the back of the ankle is usually achilles tendon related such as achilles tendonitis or a complete rupture of the achilles.

 Sudden onset knee injuries or acute knee injuries are usually caused by an impact or twisting the knee and include ligament sprains such as Anterior cruciate ligament sprain (ACL injury), Medial ligament sprain (MCL tear) and well as damage to cartilage meniscus and other structures in the knee.
-Gradual onset or chonic knee injuries, more likely through overuse include Patellofemoral pain, Jumper's knee and Iliotibial Band syndrome.
+Sports injuries which are gradual onset or chronic are more likely through overuse and include Patellofemoral pain, Jumper's knee and Iliotibial band syndrome.

 Most thigh injuries in sport are sudden onset (acute) muscles strains such as Hamstring strain, Thigh strain and Groin strain, although thigh pain can develop gradually over time.
 Other common problems include contusions from direct impact or trauma and cramp where the whole muscles suddenly goes into an involuntary (and painful) spasm.